Free fermionic probability theory and K-theoretic Schubert calculus: Background

 We note that if $\bal = 0$, then all entries of the hook-valued tableau must be column shapes, which we can equate with sets and recovers the set-valued tableau description of~\cite{CP21}, which refines~\cite{Buch02}.
 Likewise, if $\bbe = 0$, then we have row shapes that we equate with multisets, refining~\cite{LamPyl07}.
 Similarly, we call $\G_{\lambda}(\xx; \bbe) := \G_{\lambda}(\xx; 0, \bbe)$ a \defn{Grothendieck function}\footnote{Typically these are called the symmetric Grothendieck functions to distinguish these from those $\fG_w$ that arise from the (connective) K-theory of the flag variety, which depend on a permutation $w$.
 However, since we do not use $\fG_w$ here, we omit the word ``symmetric'' from our terminology.} and $\wG_{\lambda}(\xx; \bal) := \G_{\lambda}(\xx; \bal, 0)$ a \defn{weak Grothendieck functions}.

 The \defn{dual canonical Grothendieck functions} $\{\dG_{\lambda}(\xx; \bal, \bbe)\}_{\lambda \in \mcP}$ are defined as the dual basis to the canonical Grothendieck functions under the Hall inner product.
-A combinatorial definition was given in~\cite{HJKSS21}, which can be seen as the obvious refinement of the rim border tableaux description of~\cite{Yel17}.
+A combinatorial definition was given in~\cite{HJKSS25}, which can be seen as the obvious refinement of the rim border tableaux description of~\cite{Yel17}.
 As such, we can extend the definition to skew shapes.
 For our purposes, we will only use the dual basis to the (weak) Grothendieck functions (that is, $\bal = 0$ or $\bbe = 0$), and thus we restrict to describing the combinatorics of the special cases for the dual basis to the (weak) Grothendieck functions following~\cite[Thm.~9.15]{LamPyl07}.
 A \defn{reverse plane partition} (resp.\ \defn{valued-set tableau}) is a semistandard Young tableau where we are allowed to merge boxes in the same column (resp.\ row) with the entry considered to be aligned at the bottom (resp.\ right).
+The weight is the same as for semistandard tableaux.
 We then have the generating functions

 where $r_j$ (resp.~$c_j$) is the number of boxes in row (resp.\ column) $j$ that have been merged with the box below (resp.\ to the right) and we sum over all reverse plane partitions (resp.\ valued-set tableaux) of shape $\lambda / \mu$.
 The definition of valued-set tableau follows~\cite{HS20}, which is conjugate to that of~\cite{LamPyl07}.